snowdrop/istio-integration/README-ANSIBLE.md

 ansible-playbook ansible/main.yml -e '{"cluster_flavour": "k8s"}'
 ```

-- User installs Istio on to a Kubernetes cluster and the path to `kubectl` is expicitly set (perhaps it's not on the PATH)
+- User installs Istio on to a Kubernetes cluster and the path to `kubectl` is explicitly set (perhaps it's not on the PATH)
 ```bash
 ansible-playbook ansible/main.yml -e '{"cluster_flavour": "k8s", "cmd_path": "~/kubectl"}'
 ```